-The main reason why some students study hard for the UCAT but still fail is that they have a flawed understanding of what ‘study’ actually involves.
+The main reason why some students study hard for the UCAT but still fail is because they have a flawed understanding of what ‘study’ actually involves.

 For a skills-based test like the UCAT, the correct way to study is to first learn the correct processes that will allow them to consistently answer the same question types correctly and within time limits.
 Think about learning any other kind of skill, like doing maths, baking a cake, riding a bicycle, or playing the piano.
 The skills assessed by the UCAT are no different: to develop these skills properly, you need to start by learning the steps and techniques to do them correctly, just like how you would be taught a math formula or follow a cake recipe.

 Once you’ve learned the ‘recipe’, you then have to practise applying it so that you can become more familiar with it and produce consistently accurate results every time.
 This enables you to master the process, which gives you the control to slightly alter your question-solving approach in cases where the question you’re solving contains slight variations.

 Most importantly, having a clear set of processes in place allows you to easily identify your procrastination points and your mistakes (or ‘Ps & Ms’, for short).
 Procrastination points are the things that take unnecessary time during your question-solving process, while mistakes are actual errors that lead to incorrect answers.
 To do well in any assessment, including the UCAT, you need to find and permanently fix your Ps and Ms so that they don’t carry over into the final exam and undermine your speed (Ps) and accuracy (Ms).
 Without a proper set of question-solving techniques, you won’t be able to identify where exactly your question-solving process is going wrong, let alone figure out how to fix it!